arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Average Child Support Payment in Arkansas?

 Meanwhile, parents may reach an understanding regarding the payable amount while preparing the divorce settlement agreement.
-However, the amount must be greater or equal to the estimate prepared with the worksheet.
+However, the amount may be greater or equal to the estimate prepared with the worksheet.
 The presiding judge shall also subject the settlement agreement to review before granting a final decree of divorce.

 How Do I Apply for Child Support in Arkansas?

-How do I Get Out of Paying Child Support in Arkansas?
+How Do I Get Out of Paying Child Support in Arkansas?

-Concerned persons may request for modification sooner than mandated if there have been considerable changes in circumstances.
+Concerned persons may request modification sooner than mandated if there have been considerable changes in circumstances.
 These circumstances include, but are not limited to:

 • The emancipation or death of a qualified child;